ISCA 2026 Tutorial

 Citation

-If you use Cheddar in your research, please consider citing our paper:@inproceedings{Cheddar,
+If you use Cheddar or refer to its performance analysis, Theodosian, in your research, please consider citing the following papers:

 title = {Cheddar: {A} Swift Fully Homomorphic Encryption Library Designed for {GPU} Architectures},

-booktitle = {Proceedings of the 31st ACM International Conference on Architectural Support for Programming Languages and Operating Systems},
+booktitle = {Proceedings of the ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS)},

 url = {https://doi.org/10.1145/3760250.3762223},